Attending a Seminar? Be Sure to Setup Your Lab System In Advance!

 Your Development System will need to have the following software installed:

-The links and complete installation instructions for downloading and installing VS, the WDK, and the SDK can be found at https://docs.microsoft.com/en-us/windows-hardware/drivers/download-the-wdk.
+The links and complete installation instructions for downloading and installing VS, the WDK, and the SDK can be found at https://docs.microsoft.com/en-us/windows-hardware/drivers/download-the-wdk (opens in new tab).

 The Microsoft WDK download page looks like this:

-The VMware VM that OSR provides for your class is simply a client VM image running Windows 10 – nothing else is installed in this VM.
-Please be aware that the names of the VMware products (that is “Player” and “Workstation Pro”) have changed several times over the past few years.
+The VMware VM that OSR provides for your class is simply a client VM image running a random version of Windows 11 – nothing else is installed in this VM.
+Please be aware that the names of the VMware products (that is “Workstation Player” and “Workstation Pro”) have changed several times over the past few years.
 The terminology above reflects the names that were current as of VMware V15.
 Contact the OSR seminar team if you have any questions about which VMware product you need to install.

 If you have ANY questions regarding the required configuration, please contact our seminar team: seminars at osr.com.